nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 * has a need to manage a significant number of patients
 * needs quick access to a patient's data and profile
-* needs to arrange/deconflict appoinments for doctors
+* needs to arrange/deconflict appointments for doctors
 * prefers desktop applications over other types
 * can type fast and prefers typing to mouse interactions
 * is reasonably comfortable using CLI apps